 Press Release

-FOR IMMEDIATE RELEASE: October 22, 2024
+For Immediate Release: October 22, 2024

-Brick Row House in Greenwich Village Served as Residence and Place of Business for
+Brick Row House in Greenwich Village Served as Residence and Place of Business for Jacob Day, a Prominent 19th Century Black Business Owner and Abolitionist

 Building of Jacob Day Residence, Greenwich Village

-NEW YORK – Today, the New York City Landmarks Preservation Commission (LPC) voted unanimously to designate the Jacob Day Residence as an individual landmark, noting its architectural, historical, and cultural significance.
+New York – Today, the New York City Landmarks Preservation Commission (LPC) voted unanimously to designate the Jacob Day Residence as an individual landmark, noting its architectural, historical, and cultural significance.

 A three-story Greek Revival-style brick row house located at 50 West 13th Street in Greenwich Village, the Jacob Day Residence was built around 1845 and owned and used from 1857-1884 as a residence and place of business by Jacob Day, a prominent Black caterer, property owner, and abolitionist who later became a leading advocate for voting rights and economic opportunities for the Black community.